Understanding Employee Motivation

 There are several kinds of motivation and several ways to break them down, but we want to keep this high level and focus on the main motivational factors.
 True motivation is something that has to come from within, and it happens on a personal level.
 However, motivation at work can be influenced by consequences, incentives, or social pressures.
 As a manager, you can learn how to harness these ways to motivate.

-With low performing employees it may be easier to criticize or comment on all the things they’re doing wrong.
-Negative consequences can be motivating, and sometimes correction is necessary, but studies have shown that balancing 3-5 times as many positive statements and praise to corrective statements yields optimal results.
+With low performing employees, it may be easier to criticize or comment on all the things they’re doing wrong.
+Negative consequences can be motivating, and sometimes correction is necessary, but studies have shown that giving 3-5 times as many positive statements and praise as corrective statements yields optimal results.
 Encouraging employees for good behavior is much more effective than trying to discourage bad behavior.
 Plus, it’s more fun.

 Motivation in the workplace isn’t always easy.
 Employees are likely not as attached to their work as other things in their life.
 However, if you help them find the meaning and purpose in their work, you may see increased employee satisfaction and engagement.

 Do they know your company’s overall objectives and goals?
 Improve employee motivation at work by helping them see a common vision.
-Knowing a company’s goal can motivate employees because they have something to work toward that gives their work meaning.
-No one wants to do something that seems unnecessary or uninfluential.
+Knowing a company’s goals can motivate employees because they have something to work toward that gives their work meaning.
+No one wants to do something that seems unnecessary or unimportant.